AmerenICenter/smart_documentation/README.md

 - run on auto git push?
 - how to document classes/methods in classes/ and also errors (in addition to funcs)
 - extract func names/etc directly from the files located in... some folder?
+- does not work for nested py file .
+- autofunction, autoclass, etc.

 ### Code